spacesiren/spacesiren/README.md

 ![SpaceSiren mascot](docs/images/logo/spacesiren-banner-medium.png)

-## How it works
+## How It Works

-* It provides an an API Gateway to create no-permission AWS IAM users and access keys for those users.
+* It provides an API to create no-permission AWS IAM users and access keys for those users.
 * You sprinkle the access keys wherever you like, for example in proprietary code or private data stores.
 * If one of those sources gets breached, an attacker is likely to use the stolen key to see what they can do with it.
-* You will receive an alert via email, PagerDuty, etc. that someone attempted to use the key.
+* You will receive an alert that someone attempted to use the key.

-It's powered by Terraform, Lambda, Python 3, API Gateway, and DynamoDB.
+SpaceSiren is powered by Terraform, Lambda, Python 3, API Gateway, and DynamoDB.

-While the product itself is free and open source, you'll of course incur some AWS operating costs.
-However, it's designed to be run as cheaply as possible.
-Being completely serverless, you shouldn't be spending more than $1-$5 per month.

 Supported alert outputs include: